Art3mK/gcp-pro-arch-notes/cloud_storage.md

 Fully managed NoSQL, wide-column DB for terabyte apps

+- petabyte scale with very low latency
 - accessed using HBase API
 - native compatibility with big data, Hadoop ecosystems
 - in flight/at rest encryption
 - same DB used in maps/gmail/etc
 - single-row transactions
 - 10Mb/cell, 100Mb/row max size

+> The table is composed of rows, each of which typically describes a single entity, and columns, which contain individual values for each row.
+> Each row is indexed by a single row key and columns that are related to one another are typically grouped together into a column family.

 Data ingestion:
 - Application API